-This narrative is being provided to assist the reader in understanding the content of the attached draft Part 70 operating permit.
+This narrative is being provided to assist the reader in understanding the content of referenced operating permit.
 Complex issues and unusual items are explained here in simpler terms and/or greater detail than is sometimes possible in the actual permit.
-This permit is being issued pursuant to: (1) Georgia Air Quality Act, O.C.G.A § 12-9-1, et seq. and (2) Georgia Rules for Air Quality Control, Chapter 391-3-1, and (3) Title V of the Clean Air Act.
+The permit is being issued pursuant to: (1) Georgia Air Quality Act, O.C.G.A § 12-9-1, et seq. and (2) Georgia Rules for Air Quality Control, Chapter 391-3-1, and (3) Title V of the Clean Air Act.
 Section 391-3-1-.03(10) of the Georgia Rules for Air Quality Control incorporates requirements of Part 70 of Title 40 of the Code of Federal Regulations promulgated pursuant to the Federal Clean Air Act.
-The primary purpose of this permit is to consolidate and identify existing state and federal air requirements applicable to Murray County - U.S. 411 Westside MSW Landfill and to provide practical methods for determining compliance with these requirements.
-The following narrative is designed to accompany the draft permit and is presented in the same general order as the permit.
-It initially describes the facility receiving the permit, the applicable requirements and their significance, and the methods for determining compliance with those applicable requirements.
-This narrative is intended as an adjunct for the reviewer and to provide information only.
+The narrative is intended as an adjunct for the reviewer and to provide information only.
 It has no legal standing.
 Any revisions made to the permit in response to comments received during the public participation and EPA review process will be described in an addendum to this narrative.